rgmyr/keras-texture/README.md

     Title = {Improved Bilinear Pooling with CNNs}, Year = {2017}}
 ```
-Authors claim this improves accuracy by 2-3% on fine-grained recognition benchmarks.
+Authors claim this improves accuracy by several % on fine-grained recognition benchmarks.

 **Pull requests more than welcome!**